Hamza Bendelladj: The Algerian hacker who is idolized by millions of Algerians

 Panin and Hamza operated their cyber crimeware empire from Russia since 2009.
 He and Hamza used to sell “SpyEye” online for $1000 to $10,000.
 According to authorities, Hamza and Panin sold this blockbuster malware to more than 150 Cyber criminals.
-One of the their client is believed to have stolen $3.2 million during 6 month period using “SpyEye“ malware.
+One of their clients is believed to have stolen $3.2 million during a 6 month period using “SpyEye“ malware.

 Hamza pleaded guilty June 2015 to all the charges.
 Humza accepted that he transmitted more than one million spam emails containing strains of SpyEye and related software to computers in the United States, resulting in hundreds of thousands of computers getting infected.

 Hamza Bendelladj who is just 27 years old will get to spend 15 years in a US Penitentiary for the financial crimes he and Panin committed.
 He was not given any death penalty as circulated in social media.